silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

   - Autism
   - Autobiographic
 excerpt: >-
-  For forty years the evidence only ever pointed one way, so I believed it.
-Then I found out the premise underneath it was wrong.
-An open letter about what it actually means to think differently - and, it turns out, to feel differently - what it cost to hide both, what I did to my own children before I knew, and why "I'm only protecting them" is almost never true.
+  An open letter, written to everybody who ever decided what I was.
+About what it actually means to think differently - and, it turns out, to feel differently - what it cost to hide both, what I did to my own children before I knew any of it, and why "I'm only protecting them" is almost never true.
 ---

 # Take Me As I Am